-Carne de vacuno: a general term for beef
+- Carne de vacuno: a general term for beef

 - Cerdo: pork.
 Often served as lomo de cerdo (pork loin steak) or chuleta de cerdo (pork chop).
 Almost every bit of the pig features somewhere in Spanish cuisine.
 For more on different cuts of pork, scroll down to ‘cuts of meat’ later in this post.

 - Cochinillo: suckling pig.
 Often cooked whole in the oven, with the skin nice and crispy.
 A speciality from Segovia, an hour’s drive north-west of Madrid.

 - Conejo: rabbit.
 You hardly ever see rabbit in the UK these days, but Spanish cooks know it’s a meat full of flavour.
 It can be a bit bony, but it’s great in stews.
 Try conejo en salmorejo, a vinegar/pimentón sauce typical of the Canary Islands.

 - Cordero: lamb.
 Often served as chuletas/chuletitas de cordero – lamb chops, a barbecue favourite.
 The chops are smaller and thinner than in the UK, so order three or four to get a decent plateful.
 In the UK, lamb is defined as under one year old and anything older is mutton.
 Spain has more detailed definitions, but you don’t often see them on menus.
 Generally, lamb is slaughtered earlier than in the UK which is why the chops are smaller.

 - Cordero lechal, unweaned, up to 25 days old, 8 kg.
 Also called lechazo.

 - Cordero recental or ternasco: up to 4 months old, less than 13kg.

 - Cordero pascual: slaughtered between 4-12 months.

-	- Ovino mayor/carnero: sheep over one year old, mostly found in the north of Spain.
+- Ovino mayor/carnero: mutton.
+Sheep over one year old, mostly found in the north of Spain.

 - Cordoníz: quail